Investment group purchases Trump hotel in DC and is expected to remove Trump name - KESQ

 Former President Donald Trump’s company had been in advanced talks with CGI Merchant Group this fall to sell the lease of the hotel, CNN previously reported.

-The House Oversight Committee recently released documents showing the DC property, which attracted conservative lobbyists throughout the Trump presidency, lost $70 million while he was in office.
+Last month, the House Oversight Committee released documents showing the DC property, which attracted conservative lobbyists throughout the Trump presidency, lost $70 million while he was in office.
+(The former President had publicly claimed the hotel was making more than tens of millions of dollars.)
 The company has been trying to sell the property since 2019 but paused last year when the pandemic all but shuttered the hospitality industry.

+The GSA, which manages federal buildings and land, awarded the lease for the Old Post Office building in 2012.
+Trump opened the hotel in 2016, when he was the Republican nominee for president.

+Since then, the House Oversight Committee had been investigating conflicts of interest regarding GSA’s management of the Trump hotel lease.

 The-CNN-Wire